webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 - Basic knowledge of Bicep, Azure Resource Manager (ARM), and CI/CD concepts
 - Visual Studio Code

-# How To
+# How-To

 1. Create two Azure Subscriptions (Test and Production Environment).
 2. Create an App Registration with a Client Secret.
 Add a Role Assignment with the `Contributor` role to your Subscriptions.
-3. Add the following GitLab CI variables to your `bicep-deployment-solution` group:
+3. Add the following GitLab CI/CD variables to your `bicep-deployment-solution` group in GitLab:
     - AZURE_TENANT_ID
     - AZURE_SUBSCRIPTION_TEST_ID
     - AZURE_SUBSCRIPTION_PROD_ID